DhruvArora-03/card-game-site/README.md

-# card-game-site
+# CardGameSite

-Elixir Pheonix Liveview project that allows users to play a variety of card games with friends in realtime.
+Elixir Phoenix Liveview project that allows users to play a variety of card games with friends in realtime.